dutinfo-projets4/documentation/source/index.html.md

 content    | Encrypted content of the group

 ## Modifying an group

+> Returns

+> 200 - Modified

+> 404 - Can't find the group with the given ID

 Basically the same as adding, but with a different HTTP verb, and the ID of the group.